AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-a-direct-connection.md

 **One thing we take seriously is data security.
 We strongly recommend you use [SSH](../integrations/mysql-via-ssh-tunnel.md) or some other form of encryption to secure your data!** If this is not an option, you can still directly connect [!DNL MBI] to your database using the instructions in this article.

-In this article, we walk you through directly connecting your MySQL database to MBI.
+In this article, we walk you through directly connecting your MySQL database to [!DNL MBI].
 These settings can also be used with **[!UICONTROL Magento]** EE/CE or any other eCommerce databases that use MySQL.

 ## Allow access to the [!DNL MBI] IP addresses {#allowlist}